 Did You Know It’s Illegal To Take Pictures On Idaho Train Tracks [PHOTOS]

-I don't know why it is a trend among some photographers doing senior pictures or family photos to have the shoot site be at train tracks.
-Is a beautiful mountain landscape or lush green park too overdone, so rundown and dirty train tracks is the best alternative?
-I've seen a number of my friends post pictures on social media over the years of their pictures taken at the tracks by the Depot Grill.
+I don't know why it is a trend among some photographers doing senior pictures or family photos to have the picture site be at train tracks.
+Is a beautiful mountain landscape or lush green park too overdone, so run-down and dirty train tracks are the best alternative?
+I've seen a number of my friends post pictures on social media over the years of their photographs taken at the tracks by the Depot Grill.
 I won't share their pictures or names since there is a chance what some of them did was actually illegal.

 Why Is It Illegal To Take Pictures On Train Tracks In Idaho